cdleon/ui-frameworks/README.md

   * [Snipt](https://snipt.net/public/tag/jquery/) :gift_heart: - The publishing platform for coders.

 ## JS Frameworks
+  * [Amp HTML](https://github.com/ampproject/amphtml) :gift_heart: - AMP HTML is a way to build web pages for static content that render with reliable, fast performance.
+It is our attempt at fixing what many perceive as painfully slow page load times – especially when reading content on the mobile web.
   * [Angular](https://github.com/angular/angular.js) :gift_heart: - HTML enhanced for web apps.
+  * [App.js](https://github.com/kikinteractive/app) :gift_heart: - App.js is a lightweight JavaScript UI library for creating mobile webapps that behave like native apps, sacrificing neither performance nor polish.
   * [Aurelia](https://github.com/aurelia/framework) :gift_heart: - The aurelia framework brings together all the required core aurelia libraries into a ready-to-go application-building platform.
   * [Backbone.js](https://github.com/jashkenas/backbone) :gift_heart: -  - Backbone supplies structure to JavaScript-heavy applications by providing models with key-value binding and custom events, collections with a rich API of enumerable functions, views with declarative event handling, and connects it all to your existing application over a RESTful JSON interface.
   * [Bacon.js](https://github.com/baconjs/bacon.js/) :gift_heart: - FRP (functional reactive programming) library for Javascript.
+  * [Brunch](https://github.com/brunch/brunch) :gift_heart: - Fast front-end web app build tool with simple declarative config, seamless incremental compilation for rapid development, an opinionated pipeline and workflow, and core support for source maps.
   * [Can.js](https://github.com/bitovi/canjs) :gift_heart: - CanJS is a MIT-licensed, client-side, JavaScript framework that makes building rich web applications easy.
   * [Composer.js](https://github.com/lyonbros/composer.js) :gift_heart: - Composer is a library for building complex single-page applications.
+  * [Dojo](https://github.com/dojo) :gift_heart: - A JavaScript toolkit that saves you time and scales with your development process.
+Provides everything you need to build a Web app.
+Language utilities, UI components, and more, all in one place, designed to work together perfectly.
   * [Fn.js](https://github.com/eliperelman/fn.js) :gift_heart: - A JavaScript library built to encourage a functional programming style & strategy
   * [Functional.js](https://github.com/leecrossley/functional-js/) :gift_heart: - A functional js library that facilitates currying and point-free / tacit programming.
   * [Handlebars.js](https://github.com/wycats/handlebars.js) :gift_heart: - Handlebars.js is an extension to the Mustache templating language created by Chris Wanstrath.
 Handlebars.js and Mustache are both logicless templating languages that keep the view and the code separated like we all know they should be.